A Wonderful Stay at Fossatún amongst the Trolls of West Iceland

 A Wonderful Stay at Fossatún amongst the Trolls of West IcelandHraunfossar waterfall is my favourite waterfall in West Iceland

-My mother and I visited all the sites I mentioned above, but during my childhood, my parents made several family trips to Borgarfjörður, so I really felt like a kid visiting these beautiful places again with my mother :)
+My mother and I visited all the sites I mentioned above, but during my childhood, my parents made several family trips to Borgarfjörður, so I felt like a kid visiting these beautiful places again with my mother :)

 Back then there was no Hvalfjarðargöng tunnel, so we had to drive through Hvalfjörður bay, which made the day trip considerably longer, so we would find a place to stay overnight.

-After a full day of revisiting Borgarfjörður, we returned back to Fossatún and my mother had dinner at the restaurant.
+After a full day of revisiting Borgarfjörður, we returned to Fossatún and my mother had dinner at the restaurant.

 A Wonderful Stay at Fossatún amongst the Trolls of West IcelandSoaking in a hot tub at Krauma by Deildartunguhver hot spring